-We utilize a unique investment process called Biblically Responsible Investing (BRI) to build and manage our all-cap core equity strategy.
-Our household account minimum is $250,000 and we charge based on the following fee schedule:
+We utilize a unique investment process called Biblically Responsible Investing (BRI) to build and manage client portfolios.
+Our fees are based on the following schedule:

 Three Nine Investment Philosophy